Family budget basics: How to make a plan that works

 “Planning a family budget with your kids will help them learn the importance of earning money, how to spend it, and what happens when it runs out.”

-Jen Smith, creator of Modern Frugality
+Jen Smith, creator of a financial wellness blog

 Struggling to convince kids to participate?
 Smith has an idea: “If it affects their allowance, they’ll get involved,” she says.
 In other words, tell them they won’t receive their allowance unless they participate in the budget meeting.
 “You shouldn’t necessarily force them to budget their own money, but they’ll at least pick up on the importance of budgeting as it relates to earning income,” she adds.